Onelight123/Onelight123/README.md

 - 👋 Hi, I’m @Onelight123
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Java script, CSS, Python
+- 🌱 I’m currently learning Java script, CSS, Python, Html
 - i like cybersecurity
 <!---
 Onelight123/Onelight123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.